greggman/HappyFunTimes/README.md

 address.
 On TL-WR702N that's under Advanced Settings->DHCP->Address Reservations

-I looked up the MAC address for my machine (the relayserver) and assigned it directly to `192.168.2.9`
+I looked up the MAC address for my machine (the relayserver) and assigned it directly to `192.168.2.9`.

 <div style="text-align: center;"><a href="images/router-address-reservation.png"><img width="342" height="184" src="images/router-address-reservation.png"></a></div>

-I then when to the main DHCP settings at Advanced Settings->DHCP->DHCP Settings and configured it to give out IP addresses from to `192.168.2.10` to `192.168.2.250`.
+I then went to the main DHCP settings at Advanced Settings->DHCP->DHCP Settings and configured it to give out IP addresses from to `192.168.2.10` to `192.168.2.250`.
 Finally I set the DNS there to the same address I used for the relayserver (`192.168.2.9`)